I beg to move,

 The employment rate of people who are disabled is 49.2%; the employment rate for people without disabilities is 80.6%.
 The employment rate for people with disabilities was 1.3 percentage points higher in April and June 2017 than in the same period of 2016.
 Over that same period, the number of people with disabilities in employment rose by 104,000.
 Clearly, a strategy is in place to try to address the issue, because more people with disabilities are in employment now than a year ago, so that must be good news.

 Between July 2016 and June 2017, the employment rate—at 58.5%—was highest for people who were disabled in the south-west, and lowest in Northern Ireland at 36.7%.
 It is not often said, but the Library provides excellent information for us when we are preparing for these debates, which gives us a chance to do things well.
 I read the Disability Action report, “Hard at Work”, which was very interesting reading.
 As opposed to just citing the fact that there are only 33% of disabled people in work in Northern Ireland, it asks the question why, and I am going to ask that question in the Chamber today.
-I am very conscious that the Minister has no responsibility for Northern Ireland—I understand that—but in order to give some depth to this debate with facts and details, I want to add in the Northern Ireland perspective.
+I am very conscious that the Minister has no responsibility for Northern Ireland—I understand that—but to give some depth to this debate with facts and details, I want to add in the Northern Ireland perspective.
 Some things that have been done in Northern Ireland—or have not been done—can be put into practice on the mainland.

 The overall employment rate in Northern Ireland is 5 percentage points lower than in Great Britain.
 For some groups, the gap is much wider—15 percentage points lower for disabled people in Northern Ireland compared with Great Britain.
 Thirty-three per cent of disabled people are in employment, which is less than half the rate of non-disabled people, and 50% of disabled applicants did not feel comfortable about disclosing their disability—I want to stress that point to the Minister because I am sure that it also applies to the UK mainland.
 This is something that we must address.
 I ask Members to forgive me for saying this, but we are all aware of the story that was in the press yesterday—I know that it is slightly different from what we are discussing today—about people having to disclose when they go for a job whether they are pregnant or intending to have a child.
 I think that it is wrong to ask that of anyone going for a job.
 The same thing applies to those with a disability.
 If a person does not say that they are disabled, they have a better chance of getting the job.
 If they say that they are disabled, will a wee box be ticked saying that they are not the right person for the job?
 Once in employment, disabled employees often do not feel confident about being open about their disability.
 Even when there is a problem in their job, they tend to keep it to themselves.

-Research findings vary, estimating that between 20% and 50% of people with a disability feel that they face discrimination in employment, and less than half of the respondents to one survey had asked for “reasonable adjustments”.
+Research findings vary, estimating that between 20% and 50% of people with a disability feel that they face discrimination in employment, and less than half the respondents to one survey had asked for “reasonable adjustments”.
 Again, I say to the Minister that if people feel discriminated against, or if they are afraid to ask for reasonable adjustments, perhaps there is a big role for businesses to carry out.
 The reasons given for not asking for reasonable adjustments were

 “not wanting to draw attention to their disability”